Health Professions and Athletics Center

 A wide array of energy conservation measures have been implemented at the HPAC, including geothermal and solar PV, high-efficiency HVAC equipment, LED lighting and building envelope features.
 See below for a full list.More

-- 1.8 MW solar PV (ground mount array, plus parking-lot canopies)
+- 1.8 MW solar PV and 1 MW battery (ground mount array, plus parking-lot canopies)

 - High performance insulating glass, including a) Integral ceramic shading patterns in areas with direct sunlight exposure, and b) maximized interior exposure to exterior glazing to provide daylighting and views